 - Market Authentically & Don’t Come Across as a “Hard Sell”

-You can have all kinds of certifications, lots of awards, and attended a prestigious college.
-DON’T get me wrong!
-Yes, there are great accomplishments, but what job seekers want to know from the get-go is are you someone they can see themselves working with you because they feel you get where they’re coming from and you’d be a “good fit.”
+You can have all kinds of certifications, lots of awards, and attended a prestigious college, which are great accomplishments.
+But for right now, job seekers want to know to find out if you’re someone they can see themselves working with you.

-To bottom line it, building rapport is what you want to do.
-Using marketing strategies that put the job seeker or your client first sends the message that you care have a genuine interest in helping them.
+Using marketing strategies that put your target audience (your potential clients) first, sends the message that you care and have a genuine interest in helping them.
 Your Cost: $0.00